When I first started the Coffee Concierge back in 2012, I was kind of trapped in my own little bubble.

 They have an excellent coffee grind chart, as well as a brew guide for pretty much every coffee maker you could have ever hoped for.

-Margaret Fischer's coffee blog, Coffee Cantata, is relatively new to the scene but one of the best coffee blogs out there, hands down.
+Margaret Fischer's coffee blog, Coffee Cantata, is one of the best coffee review blogs out there, hands down.

 He and his staff have reviewed thousands of coffees over the 20+ years his site has been around, so if you're truly looking for a go-to coffee review source, look no further.